joshua-stock/fl-official-statistics/README.md

 * lte_federated.ipynb: The federated model for the LTE data and centralised models for comparison reasons
 * lte_hyperparametersearch.ipynb: A hyperparametersearch for different models
 * umlaut_lte.py: A python module containing some functions used by the notebooks

-### Medical insurance data

-Everything concerning the medical insurance data is stored here.
-This dataset is used to calculate charges a person has to pay and contains data as age, sex, BMI, smoker, number of children and region.
-* data: The medical insurance data
-* med_insurance.ipynb: Some general data processing steps and a centralised model for medical insurance charge prediction
-* med_insurance_federated.ipynb: The federated model for medical insurance charge prediction